in-tech-gration/xss/README.md

   > _"DOM-based cross-site scripting (DOM XSS) happens when data from a user-controlled source (like a username, or a redirect URL taken from the URL fragment) reaches a sink, which is a function like eval() or a property setter like .innerHTML that can execute arbitrary JavaScript code."_
   > Krzysztof Kotowicz

+  **SERVER-SIDE XSS**

+  > _"To prevent server-side XSS, don't generate HTML by concatenating strings.
+Use safe contextual-autoescaping templating libraries instead, along with a nonce-based Content Security Policy for additional bug mitigation."_

 ## Proof of Concept